seek-oss/logger/.changeset/every-loops-help.md

 logger.error('my message', { error, metadata });
 ```

-In this pattern, the metadata within the object `{ error, metadata }` will be lost.
+In this pattern, any metadata passed after the message string is not captured by the logger.

 **After (correct usage):**